mdnunez/pyhddmjags/README.md

 ### Getting started

-At the moment each script can be run individually to simulate from hierarchical drift-diffusion models and then find (and recover) parameter estimates from those models.
+At the moment each script can be run individually to simulate from hierarchical drift-diffusion models (HDDMs) and then find (and recover) parameter estimates from those models.
 See scripts blocked_exp_conds_py3.py, recovery_test_py3.py, and regression_test_py3.py.
 These scripts also provide useful examples for using JAGS with pyjags, the JAGS Wiener module, mixture modeling in JAGS, and Bayesian diagnostics in Python.

 In the future this package will be more user-friendly.